verinverdian/smart-factory/README.md

 ## 📊 Example Data

-- Employees: 2
+- Employees
-- Inventories: 2
+- Inventories
-- Productions: 3 (with different statuses: Done, In Progress, Pending)
+- Productions (with different statuses: To Do, Done, In Progress, Pending)